MohanadAlemam/fraud-detection-credit-card/README.txt

-# Fraud Detection Credit Card
+FRAUD DETECTION – CREDIT CARD TRANSACTIONS

+PROJECT OVERVIEW

 Machine Learning (ML) Project designed to detect fraudulent credit card transactions utilizing interpretable models.
+The dataset used is the Kaggle "Credit Card Fraud Detection" is highly imbalanced with only less than 1% of the data are labelled as fraudulent.
+This a significant challenge due to majority-class bias, requiring careful handling of imbalance and tuning of hyperparameters.

 Author: Mohanad Alemam
-Start Date: 14/10/2025
+Start Date: 14 October 2025

-Completion Date: Work in progress...
+Status: Work in Progress ...

+PROJECT STRUCTURE

+fraud-detection-creditcard/
+│
+├── data/ - Raw and processed datasets
+├── notebooks/ - Jupyter notebooks (EDA, feature engineering, modeling) ├── src/ - Python scripts (data loading, preprocessing, modeling) ├── results/ - Model outputs, metrics, plots
+├── requirements.txt - Project dependencies
+├── LICENSE
+└── README.txt

+EVALUATION METRICS

+Given the nature of the dataset (class imbalance), evaluation focuses on:

+- Precision-Recall AUC (AUPRC)
+- F1-score
+- Recall (sensitivity to fraud cases)

+CURRENT PROGRESS

+[✓] Project setup and repository structure
+[✓] Data loading and exploration
+[✓] Preprocessing scripts completed
+[ ] Feature engineering (in progress)
+[ ] Modeling and evaluation
+[ ] Results analysis

+LICENSE

+This project is licensed under the MIT License.